The Anatomy of a Crappie - Understanding Your Target

 Fall: Feeding Up Before Winter

-Fall is another strong season for crappie fishing.
-As water cools, baitfish often migrate, and crappie follow.
-They may feed more aggressively as they prepare for winter, which can make them easier to catch than during the heat of summer.
+Fall is another excellent season for crappie fishing.
+As the water cools, baitfish often shift, and crappie follow.
+They may feed more aggressively in preparation for winter, which can make them easier to catch than during the heat of summer.

 Fall fish often roam along channel edges, submerged cover, and mid-depth structure.

-This is a season of transition.
-Some fish remain in deep water, while others slide into shallower areas where bait is present.
-Anglers who cover water efficiently and adjust their depth regularly often do very well in the fall.
+Some remain deep, while others slide into shallower areas where bait is present.
+Anglers who cover water efficiently and adjust depth regularly often do very well in the fall.

 Where to Find Crappie in Different Waters